IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 • What are the typical reasons for broken ribs?

-One of the most common causes of broken ribs is trauma or impact to the chest wall.
+One of the most common causes of broken ribs is trauma or impact on the chest wall.

 This often occurs during events like a car accident or while participating in contact sports where there's a higher risk of direct hits to the chest. 🚘